Subscribe: Apple Podcast | Email | Spotify | Stitcher

 - You notice irritability and a recent change in their mood or behaviour

 How is IBS diagnosed in children?

-ROME IV diagnostic criteria is used to diagnose children with IBS after ruling out other more serious medical conditions related to the gut.
+ROME IV diagnostic criteria are used to diagnose children with IBS after ruling out other more serious medical conditions related to the gut.

 Criteria for diagnosing children with IBS

 - Abdominal pain for at least 4 days per month associated with the following: